Packet Layer Protocol

-Packet Layer Protocol or PLP is the Network Layer protocol for the X.25 protocol suite.
-PLP manages the packet exchanges between DTE (data terminal) devices across VCs (virtual calls).
+Packet Layer Protocol or PLP operates on the network layer of the OSI model for the X.25 protocol suite.
+It is responsible for addressing, routing, and delivering data packets across different networks.
+PLP manages the packet exchanges between DTE (data terminal) devices across VCs (virtual circuits).
 PLP also can be used on ISDN using Link Access Procedures, D channel (LAPD).

 There are 5 modes of PLP: call setup, data transfer, idle, call clearing, and restarting.